-Gandhi’s freedom struggle ‘one big drama’, staged with British approval: BJP MP Anantkumar Hegde
+Gandhi’s freedom struggle was ‘one big drama’ staged with British approval: BJP MP Anantkumar Hegde

 Former Karnataka minister and Congress MLA Priyank Kharge called Hegde’s comments offensive, adding that he was trying to be in the limelight.
 “He is no longer a minister,” Kharge said.
 “He is out of circulation.
 He is now trying to impress Prime Minister Modi by talking nonsense.”

-Karnataka Congress spokesperson VS Ugrappa said Hedge should be sent to a mental hospital.
+Karnataka Congress spokesperson VS Ugrappa said Hedge should be sent to a mental health institution.
 Another Congress leader, Abhishek Manu Singhvi, said the party was waiting for Modi’s reaction.
 “Awaiting Narendra Modi who invokes Mahatma Gandhi at the drop of a hat especially when repackaging his ideas & to gain international credibility to comment on Mr Hegde who is a senior BJP Leader,” he said on Twitter.

-However, Hegde is not new to controversies.
+Hegde is not new to controversies.
 Last year, Hegde had appeared to praise Gandhi’s killer Nathuram Godse.
 He had also accused former Indian Administrative Service officer S Sasikanth Senthil, who resigned as deputy commissioner of Karnataka’s Dakshina Kannada district after criticising the Centre’ Kashmir move, of treachery.
 He had once called former Congress President Rahul Gandhi a “moron”.